-We have audited the financial statements of SBG Securities Uganda Umbrella Fund ("the Fund") set out on pages 11 to 27 which comprise the statement of financial position as at 31 December 2022, and the statement of comprehensive income, statement of changes in net assets attributable to unit holders and statement of cash flows for the period then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of SBG Securities Uganda Umbrella Fund ("the Fund") set out on pages 11 to 30 which comprise the statement of financial position as at 31 December 2023, and the statement of comprehensive income, statement of changes in net assets attributable to unit holders and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of SBG Securities Uganda Umbrella Fund as at 31 December 2022, and its financial performance and cash flows for the period then ended in accordance with International Financial Reporting Standards and the requirements of the Collective Investment Schemes Act, 2003 and the Collective Investment Schemes (Financial and Accounting) Regulations, 2003 of Uganda.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of SBG Securities Uganda Umbrella Fund as at 31 December 2023, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Collective Investment Schemes Act, 2003 and the Collective Investment Schemes (Financial and Accounting) Regulations, 2003 of Uganda.